Kai Werbeck

 • Translation, with Susanne Gomoluch: Alexander Kluge.
 “The Indestructability of the Political,” “The Chronicle of Pangaea.”
 Kong’s Finest Hour: A Chronicle of Connections.
 (Revised and Expanded Edition) London, New York, Calcutta: Seagull Books, 2021, pp. 133-164, 207-300.

-• Essay in Edited Volume: “Poetry of an Alien: Black Tape, Silo Nation, and the Historiography of German Hip-Hop’s Alte Schule,” Sounds German: Popular Music in Postwar Germany at the Crossroads of the National and Transnational.
+• Peer Reviewed Essay in Edited Volume: “Poetry of an Alien: Black Tape, Silo Nation, and the Historiography of German Hip-Hop’s Alte Schule,” Sounds German: Popular Music in Postwar Germany at the Crossroads of the National and Transnational.
 Ed.
 Kirkland A. Fulk.
 New York: Berghahn, 2020.
 84-105.
 Word count: approx. 10,500.

 • Book Review: Bryan Turnock.
 Studying Horror Cinema in: The Journal of the Fantastic in the Arts, Vol. 21, No.1.
 2020, 158-160.

-• Essay in Edited Volume: “Nosferatu’s Daughters: Radical Feminism, Lesbo-Vampirism, and Fluid Identities in Dennis Gansel’s Wir sind die Nacht,” Vampire Films Around the World: Essays on the Cinematic Undead of Sixteen Cultures, Ed.
+• Peer Reviewed Essay in Edited Volume: “Nosferatu’s Daughters: Radical Feminism, Lesbo-Vampirism, and Fluid Identities in Dennis Gansel’s Wir sind die Nacht,” Vampire Films Around the World: Essays on the Cinematic Undead of Sixteen Cultures, Ed.
 James Aubrey.
 Jefferson, McFarland, 2020.
 64-77.
 Word count approx. 6000.

 Academic Employment